janba/GEL/README.md

 ## Compilation of Demos and Tests

 GEL comes with some test scripts and also demos.
 You can find these in `GEL/src/test` and `GEL/src/demo`.
-There are individual CMake files for these tests and demos.
+There are individual CMake files for these tests and demos, and they are not compiled as a part of compiling the main library.

 ## Practical Issues
 Compiling both GEL and PyGEL requires that you have OpenGL installed unless you choose not to compile graphics support which you can do by setting `Use_GLGraphics` to `OFF` in the CMake file.
 GLFW is also needed, but CMake fetches GLFW from github and compiles it along with the GEL code.
 If you compile in some of the other ways (e.g. using XCode, Visual Studio) there is no simple way to avoid the dependency on graphics libraries.
 Thus, if you need to avoid the OpenGL requirements, CMake is the way to go.